Court casts doubt on EU's flight-data regime

 It said authorities must demonstrate "a terrorist threat which is shown to be genuine and present or foreseeable" to use the full force of the regime.

-They must also delete people's PNR data after six months unless they can demonstrate an "objective link" to their "terrorist offences or serious crime", the court added, while lamenting "the extremely high rate of false positives and errors" in Belgium's handing of its new powers over the past six years.
+They must also delete people's PNR data after six months unless they can demonstrate an "objective link" to their "terrorist offences or serious crime", the court added, while lamenting "the extremely high rate of false positives and errors" in Belgium's handling of its new powers over the past six years.

 The case arose after the League of Human Rights (LHR), a Belgian branch of a German group, challenged the PNR regime in Belgium's constitutional court.

-"This judgment undoubtedly calls into question our law [on PNR]," Catherine Forget, the LHR's lawyer, who pleaded its case in Luxembourg, told EUobserver Tuesday.
+"This judgment undoubtedly calls into question our [Belgium's] law [on PNR]," Catherine Forget, the LHR's lawyer, who pleaded its case in Luxembourg, told EUobserver Tuesday.

 "The ball is now in the court of the Constitutional Court," she added.

-Forget described the verdict as a "victory" and said the Belgian tribunal will need to either amend its interpretation of the EU-wide PNR law, or scrap it altogether.
+Forget described the verdict as a "victory" and said the Belgian tribunal will need to either amend Belgium's interpretation of the EU-wide PNR law, or scrap it altogether.

 The precedent-setting EU court ruling would likely embolden anti-PNR challenges in other EU countries, she added.